How to block the update to Windows 11 on your computer when you prefer to continue using Windows 10

 We must then look for the route Computer HKEY_LOCAL_MACHINE SOFTWARE Policies Microsoft Windows Windows Update and inside it and with the right button of the trackpad or mouse create a new DWORD value (32 bit) called TargetReleaseVersion to which we will have to give value 1.

-Likewise and the same site, we will create another DWORD value (32 bits) called TargetReleaseVersionInfo with the value 21H1 which is the one that corresponds to the version in which we want to stay.
+Likewise and the same site, we will create a “String value” called TargetReleaseVersionInfo with the value 21H1 which is the one that corresponds to the version in which we want to stay.

 In the case of using Windows 10 Pro, these steps can be carried out through the “Group Policy Editor” searching the route Local computer policy > Equipment setup > Administrative models > Windows Components > Windows update > Windows Update for Business and double clicking on Select the version to which we want to update.
 We write 21H1, click “OK” and restart the computer.